timoxley/signalfn/README.md

 Simple signalling.

-Makes events discoverable as part of the object's signature, rather than some random strings you need to find in the documentation.
+Basically an event emitter which only fires a single event.
+Use multiple emitters for different concerns.
+This makes events discoverable as part of the object's signature, rather than just random strings you need to find in the documentation.

 ## Usage